 The project will primarily use the technique of Atomic Force Microscopy (AFM) to observe the molecular arrangements and interactions behind energy capture.
 This involves physical contact between the AFM machine and the surface of the chloroplast membrane, much like reading Braille and as represented in the video below.
 Variants of AFM will also be used, such as affinity mapping, which allows molecules to be more clearly designated to different regions of the cell for more quantitative measurements.
 This will give an even more detailed view of these systems at the level of individual molecules.

-For Journal Club Guy Mayneord led a session based on his supervisor Dr Matt Johnson’s work on photosynthesis.
-Here, explains the important role of the thylakoid membrane in this process, and questions surrounding our understanding of it.
+Guy Mayneord led a session on photosynthesis for this fellow Grantham Scholars.
+Here, he explains the important role of the thylakoid membrane in this process.
+Plus he explores questions surrounding our understanding of it.
 Read: Investigating the thylakoid membrane.

 At another Journal Club – led by Professor of Soft Matter Physics Ashley Cadby, Guy’s supervisor – funding for science was the topic.
 Read: By accident or design: how should we fund science?
 By Guy Mayneord.

 In 2015, Guy Mayneord and Oleksandra Korychenska represented the Grantham Centre at a University of Sheffield alumni event at The Royal Society.
 The evening’s discussion the ‘energy conundrum’ took place as Grantham Centre experts arrived in Paris for COP21.
 Here, Guy looks at the issues raised.
 Read: The energy conundrum with TUoS alumni at the Royal Society by Guy Mayneord.